MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/manage-creation-of-groups.md

 By default, all users can create Microsoft 365 groups.
 This is the recommended approach because it allows users to start collaborating without requiring assistance from IT.

-If your business requires that you restrict who can create groups, you can do so by following the procedures in this article.
+If your business requires that you restrict who can create groups, you can restrict Microsoft 365 Group creation to the members of a particular Microsoft 365 group or security group.

+If you're concerned about users creating teams or groups that don't comply with your business standards, consider requiring users to complete a training course and then adding them to the group of allowed users.

 When you limit who can create a group, it affects all services that rely on groups for access, including:

 - Outlook
 - SharePoint